 - Weakness in Session Token Generation: Tokens are predictable due to weakness in session Token Generation.

-- Weakness in Session Token Handling: Sometimes token are exposed in the URL or logs which can be accessed by the attacker.
+- Weakness in Session Token Handling: Sometimes tokens are exposed in the URL or logs which can be accessed by the attacker.

-Sometimes the session token generated is so obvious that the attacker is able to predict other user’s session token.
+Sometimes the session token generated is so obvious that the attacker is able to predict other users’ session tokens.

 Securing Session Management:

 Access control is the final step in handling users and also the important step as it has to make and enforce decisions about whether each individual request should be permitted or denied this mechanism is totally dependent on the previous mechanisms because if the applications know the correct identity of the user who issued the request then an application can simply decide whether it is a genuine access request or a fake one.
 An application might support numerous user roles, each of which involves different privileges.
 Individual users may be permitted to access a subset of the total data held within the application.
 That’s why it is always suggested to provide the least privilege to a user to do his job.

 - Vertical privilege escalation: When users with lower privileges are able to access resources of higher privilege users.

 - Horizontal privilege escalation: When a user accesses the resources of another user who have the same privileges as that of the attacker.